joergkrause/nyaf/README.md

 ### Registration

 Web Components must be registered.
-To support this, you must use decorators:
+To support this, we use decorators.
+This makes it quite easy to define a component without knowing the details of the browser's API.
+The name is determined by `@CustomElement('my-name')`.
+This is mandatory.
+Note the base class, which gets a generic that later controls the attributes.
+The name shall follow the common rules of Web Components, that means, it must have at least one dash '-' so there is no risk of a collision with common HTML element names.

 ~~~
-import { CustomElement } from '@nyaf/lib;
+import JSX, { CustomElement } from '@nyaf/lib;

 @CustomElement('app-main')
 export class MainComponent extends BaseComponent<{}> {